 If you do devote the time to crafting a well thought out business plan, how often do you revisit it?
 I believe your business plan should be a living document that you regularly consult (think at least quarterly) to measure how you’re doing today versus what you forecasted in your plan.
 Big businesses devote time to regular planning and reviewing their actual performance to the plan as part of how they measure success.

 A big part of your plan review should center on financials—comparing your actual performance with what you forecasted.
 If doing this on a regular basis sounds daunting, using a dashboard that integrates with your accounting software to track your financials can make it easier.

 Regular planning helps businesses to take advantage of opportunities within their markets.
 I believe this is a big business behavior small businesses should be modeling.
 Nevertheless, your business plan should be a living document you can review regularly, and not something so unwieldy that it gets put on the shelf and never referenced again.

 What’s more, when an investor asks to see your plan, they are likely even more interested in how your business is performing against that plan.

-For more on how to hold a monthly plan review meeting, see this article on the LivePlan blog.
+For more on how to hold a monthly plan review meeting, check out this article.